 If you can write and have some experience of pitching your work to editors or website owners, you may be able to pick up some extra cash by writing about your travels.
-Ideally, you will need to have experience and be able to show examples of work you have already undertaken.
+Ideally, you will need to have experience, or be a travel blogger, and be able to show examples of work you have already undertaken.

 English speaking countries are usually the best places for Brits abroad to pitch their work, unless you are bi-lingual.
 The amount you earn could vary, and you may be paid by the word or by the piece.
 When you reach your destination, search online for ideas of how much you should charge in each region.